fusion809/fusion809.github.io-old/_posts/2015-11-28-package-management-on-sabayon.md

 Portage is traditionally a **command-line package management system** (invoked by the command `emerge`), with no official graphical front-ends available, but a few unofficial graphical front-ends exist in the OGO, of which the most popular is probably the GTK+ based **[Porthole](http://porthole.sourceforge.net/)** (<span class="package"><a href="https://packages.gentoo.org/packages/app-portage/porthole" target="_blank">app-portage/porthole</a></span>).

 The OGO contains over 18,500 software packages, as of October 2015, and while this may seem like quite a fair number (which it is) there will always be some people that will want to install software that is not in the OGO.
 To do this it is advisable to search the <a href="http://gpo.zugaina.org/" target="_blank">GPO website</a>, for the package you would like and then add the overlay that contains the package you want with **Layman**.
-<h3>Emerge Syntax</h3>
+###Emerge Syntax
-According to **Portage's Manpage**[1.
-Specifically the <a href="https://dev.gentoo.org/~zmedico/portage/doc/man/emerge.1.html" target="_blank">emerge(1)</a> manpage], emerge commands have the following format:
+According to **Portage's Manpage**[^1], emerge commands have the following format:
 <div class="code"><span class="coder">root #</span>  emerge [<em>options</em>] [<em>action</em>] [<em>ebuild</em> | <em>tbz2file</em> | <em>file</em> | <em>@set</em> | <em>atom</em>]                                       <span style="background-color: #c4c4ff; color: red;"><em>(1)</em></span></div>
 This can be confusing to users not familiar with the formatting used by Gentoo's Manpages (or Linux Manpages in general, for that matter), but I will attempt to explain.
 Before I do, I need you to get into the mind-frame you had when you first learnt algebra in high school, where variables (like x or y) could be substituted with numbers, letters, other characters or a combination of any, or even all of these.
 With this mind-frame the above generalized format of emerge commands will make more sense, as all words in that command except for root and emerge can be substituted, depending on what you want to do with Portage.

 What is in square-brackets (`[...]`) are optional parts of the command (that is, they can be omitted) and when you are writing an actual command you omit the square brackets and substitute the word inside with any of a set of possible values it can take on.
 Some (not all, I do not even understand them all!) possible values <em>options</em> and <em>action</em> can take on are covered in the tables below.
 Multiple options can be combined with certain actions, often using the shortened notation.
-For example, to combine the ask and verbose options when emerging GNU Octave, one can run the shortened form `<span class="coder">root #</span> emerge -av sci-mathematics/octave` or the full-lengthed form `<span class="coder">root #</span> emerge --ask --verbose sci-mathematics/octave`.
+For example, to combine the ask and verbose options when emerging GNU Octave, one can run the shortened form `<span class="coder">root #</span> &nbsp;emerge -av sci-mathematics/octave` or the full-lengthed form `<span class="coder">root #</span> &nbsp;emerge --ask --verbose sci-mathematics/octave`.
 The vertical lines or pipes, as they can also be called, which is `|`, in (1) means the options separated by it and between the square brackets are mutually-exclusive options (that is, you either pick one or you pick none, depending on what you want to do).
 To save time, I will call the following part of (1) &quot;**input**&quot;:
 <div class="code">[<em>ebuild</em> | <em>tbz2file</em> | <em>file</em> | <em>@set</em> | <em>atom</em>]</div>
 **Sets** (`@set` in the "input") are essentially a useful way of specifying a large group of packages.
 There are six sets found in a default install of Sabayon, more can be created by users with root access by them editing files in the directory, `/etc/portage/sets`.
 Running `<span class="coder">root #</span>  emerge --list-sets` should list all available sets. **ebuilds** are just the names of packages you want to install.
 At a bare minimum they should be the package's name (case-sensitive), without its category (e.g., wordpress for www-apps/wordpress), but sometimes specifying a package's name without its category leaves some ambiguity (that is, there may be more than one package in the Portage Tree or unofficial overlays added with Layman, that has the name specified), so it is often safer to specify the category also.
 Some people may want to specify the specific package version they want too, to do this add an equal sign before the category and specify the package version after the package's name, for example running `emerge =sys-apps/portage-2.2.20` should install Portage version 2.2.20. **Files** are files that have been created by installed packages. **tbz2file**, as one can probably guess are any binary packages created by emerge itself, in the `.tbz2` file format that one wishes to install. **Atoms** (`atom`) are essentially the same as ebuilds, only with bounds on their version numbers specified.
 For example, `emerge &lt;dev-lang/python-2.0` should install the latest version of Python available before version 2.0.
 <table class="green" style="width: 100%; border: 1px; padding: 1em; vertical-align: middle;"><caption><strong>Table 1: Options for Emerge</strong></caption>